actuallyzefe/sorting-ts/README.md

 # sorting-ts

-Implemented bubble sort with typescript and linkedList.
+Implemented bubble sort and linkedList with typescript.